 Who is the right audience for learning this technology?

-As you know “Change is only constant” and it is present in every aspect of life so this technology can be learned by any organization working in teams and aim to deliver an efficient and early product to customers to provide utmost satisfaction.
+As you know, “Change is only constant”.
+It is present in every aspect of life, so this technology can be learned by any organization working in teams and aims to deliver an efficient and early product to customers to provide utmost satisfaction.
 People having basic Knowledge of software development concepts like requirements, coding, testing are efficient learners of these technologies.

 Agile professionals are in high demand the top companies like IBM, Dell, HP, and many more organizations.

 The salaries for agile professionals normally range from $107,000 to $126,000, or it can increase as per individuals skillset and certification.